 Under the leadership of H.E.
 Minister of Health, Dr. Musab Al-Ali, and the Governor of Idleb, the delegation participated in the launch of rehabilitation works at the Ma'arrat An Nu'man National Hospital.
 Supported by Hand in Hand for Aid and Development (HIFHAD), upon its completion, the hospital is expected to restore essential health services for more than 400,000 people in the area.

 The UN delegation also visited Ma'arrat An Nu'man primary health care centre, which was rehabilitated by the World Health Organization (WHO) and partners, with support from GAVI, the vaccine alliance.
-It reopened in 2025 for the area, serving 100,000 people with primary health care, vaccination, emergency care, and maternity care with only one midwife attending to more than 100 births a day.
+It reopened in 2025 for the area, serving 100,000 people with primary health care, vaccination, emergency care, and maternity care with only one midwife attending to more than 100 births per month.

 In Aleppo, the delegation visited Al-Hashmyee School, which had been out of service for over 10 years, and was rehabilitated by the United Nations Children’s Fund - UNICEF in 2022 and now provides inclusive quality education for 350 students.